 How do I get started learning computer science? 🔗

-Computer scientists are logical thinking, computer-savvy folk that know how to dig deep in order to solve problems.
+Computer scientists are logical thinking, computer-savvy folk that know how to dig deep to solve problems.
 If you want to pursue an interest in computer science, consider starting with our computer science for back-end developers track at boot.dev.
 We would love to help you on your way.
 Good luck.